GoogleCloudPlatform/testgrid/README.md

 [this issue](https://github.com/kubernetes/test-infra/issues/10409) for more updates as we continue.

-We have a short [video] from the testgrid session at the 2018 Kubernetes contributor summit.
+We have a short [video] from the TestGrid session at the 2018 Kubernetes contributor summit.

-The video demos power features of testgrid, including:
+The video demos power features of TestGrid, including:
 * Sorting
 * Filtering
 * Graphing